paulcorral93/osticket-prereqs/README.md

 </p>
 <p>
-25. From the IIS home window, expand the Sites tab, then expand Default Web Site, click on the osTicket folder
+25. From the IIS home window, expand the Sites tab, then expand Default Web Site, and click on the osTicket folder.
+They are located on the right side of the window.

 </p>
 <br />